-Start at the front of the tent at D, grasp the end of the pole in one hand and the web loop in the other.
+Start at the front of the tent at D and grasp the end of the pole in one hand and the web loop in the other.
 Push the pole from D to B creating an arc.
-Insert the pin into the pole ferrule to tension the tent across the seam line.
-Repeat with the other pole; C to A. See fig. 3 and 4.
+Insert the post into the web grommet to tension the tent across the diagonal.
+Repeat with the other pole; C to A. See fig. 2 & 3.